zetxtech/rdkix/Contrib/mmpa/README.txt

 Before running the programs, make sure your input set of SMILES:
     - does not contain mixtures (salts etc.)
     - does not contain "*" atoms
-    - has been canonicalised using RDKit.
+    - has been canonicalised using RDKix.

 If your smiles set doesn't satisfy the conditions above the programs are likely to fail or in the case of canonicalisation result in not identifying MMPs involving H atom substitution.